Golden Soak (novel)

 Golden Soak is a 1973 thriller novel by the British writer Hammond Innes.
 It was adapted into a 1979 Australian television series of the same title.
+In 1981 it was adapted to a children's story.

-With his Cornish mining business struggling, a man fakes his own death and heads out to Australia where he becomes mixed up with intrigue concerning huge copper deposits in the Gibson Desert.
+With his Cornish mining business struggling, a man fakes his own death and heads to Western Australia where he becomes mixed up with intrigue concerning huge copper deposits in the Gibson Desert.